TelenorStartIoT/tutorials/01-fipy-udp/README.md

 > Reading time: 60 minutes

 This tutorial gives brief instructions on how to get started with the FiPy dev-kit.
-This tutorial will send JSON formatted data in an UDP packet over the LTE-M (Cat M1) or NB-IoT (NB1) network.
+This tutorial will send JSON formatted data in a UDP packet over the LTE-M (Cat M1) or NB-IoT (NB1) network.

 You will learn how to: